cs-util-com/FoodCalorieEstimator/README.md

 * **Low-confidence handling**: items with `confidence < 0.35` are **excluded by default** (greyed; tap to include).
 * **Save**: explicit **Save** button; nothing is stored until tapped.

 ### History

+* Accessed via the bottom **History** control, replacing the camera preview with a dedicated scrollable screen while keeping the control bar visible.
 * **Grid gallery** (2-column on mobile) of thumbnails with kcal overlay and date.
 * **Search bar** (top): case-insensitive **substring** over item names; highlights matches.
 * Tapping an entry opens **Detail**: